Touexe/CambodiaCTFChallenge2022-Writeup/Miscellaneous/Follow For More/Follow_For_More.md

-# Map
+# Follow For More
 ## Overview
 Points: 20

-Category: Steganography
+Category: Miscellaneous
 ## Description
-we lost the map
+Technovage and Salacyber are the key. :)
 ## Approach

 ## Flag